Inclusion

 SEND PowerPoint Presentation

-The Aspire team is the largest team in the school and is led by Anthony Jones (SENCo).
-We have 2 Assistant SENCos in the department, who are Mrs Jo Blackhall, who teaches nurture PSHE and Life Skills, and Claire Boyland, who teaches ASDAN and Life Skills.
-We have a team of 13 teaching assistants who have a range of skills and experience.
-Some of our TA’s are subject specialists.
+The Aspire team is the largest team in the school and is led by Anthony Jones (SENDCo).
+We have 2 Assistant SENDCos in the department, who are Jo Blackhall and Claire Boyland, who both teach Travel & Tourism and Literacy.
+Ceirah Bell is our specialist SEND teacher.
+We have a small team of 5 Higher Level Teaching Assistants (HLTAs) who specialise in SEMH, Cognition & Learning, and Communication & Interaction.
+We also have a team of 13 teaching assistants who have a range of skills and experience.
+Some of our Teaching Assistants (TAs) are subject specialists.
 We have engagement mentors and a Looked After Children key worker.

-Sixth formers regularly offer their time as part of their enrichment programme and either support SEN students in lessons or run extra-curricular activities such as lunchtime clubs.
+Sixth formers regularly offer their time as part of their enrichment programme and either support SEND students in lessons or run extracurricular activities such as lunchtime clubs.

-We are open in the mornings from 08:15 for breakfast club hosted in one of the Aspire classrooms.
-Our TA's are available in the building every break and lunchtime, and provide homework support.
+We are open in the mornings from 08:00 for Breakfast Club hosted in one of the Aspire classrooms.
+Our TAs are available in the building every break and lunchtime, and provide homework support.
 We also offer activities at lunchtime, primarily in the Aspire building.

 Aspire has regular contact with parents, and all students with SEND have review meetings where parents are invited to discuss how things are going and plan the next steps.
-The SENCo is available at every subject consultation evening to meet with parents and discuss their child’s progress.
+The SEND team are available to meet with parents to discuss their child's needs.

-Aspire works very closely with other support staff in school such the pastoral support team, safeguarding leads; as well as meeting regularly with Heads of Year, Subject Leaders and Tutors.
+Aspire works very closely with other support staff in school, such as the pastoral support team, safeguarding leads as well as meeting regularly with Heads of Year, Subject Leaders and Tutors.

 We also have excellent links with outside agencies to support our work with pupils.
 These include the Speech and Language Therapy Service; Integrated Speech, Language and Communication Support Service; Educational Psychology Service; Autism Support Service; the Virtual School; the Hospital School; Parent Partnership; Meadowbrook College; Physical Disability Service; Child and Adolescent Mental Health Service; Occupational Therapy; Early Intervention Service at the Banbury Hub and the Advisory Team for Inclusion.